Part 2, The Allies Return

 The defending troops consisted of three battalions from the 352nd Infantry Division whose weapons were positioned to give enfilading fire.
 Over 60 artillery guns would support them on D-Day.
 In response, the American ground assault forces was a mix of veterans and rookies.
 Of the 11 US army divisions in Britain, only four had any combat experience.
 Of them, the 1st Infantry Division, otherwise known as the “Big Red One” had the most.
 It had fought in Tunisia and Sicily.
 If any unit could crack the daunting landscape of Omaha, it would be the Big Red One, Bradley decided.

 Aiding the Allies was that fact that the Atlantic Wall at "Omaha" was incomplete.
-But where strongpoints existed, the Germans had brought in a preponderance of force, ranging from at least 85 machineguns to 88mm guns.
-Six tank turrets at fixed locations also dotted the sector.
+But where strongpoints existed, the Germans had brought in a preponderance of force, ranging from at least 85 machineguns to at least two 88mm guns.
+Six fixed tank turrets also dotted the sector.
 At WN60, automatic flamethrowers were installed.

 “Had a less experienced division than the 1st Division stumbled into this crack resistance, it might have easily been thrown back into the channel,” Bradley would say later.